Secondary School Program Cost

 - OR you must be granted Deferred Action for Childhood Arrivals (DACA) status

-- You must complete the financial aid application, program application, and all other requirements by April 3.
+- You must complete the financial aid application, program application, and all other requirements by the spring deadline (to be announced).

 About the award